May 17, 2015 - Toronto, ON, Canada

-Presented by the American Psychiatric Association in conjunction with a research training advisory committee.
-The purpose of the colloquium is to provide guidance, mentorship and encouragement to young investigators in the early phases of their training.
-Junior investigators will have an opportunity to obtain feedback about their past, present, and future research from mentors who are tops in their field in a small group setting as well as general information about career development and grantsmanship.
-Candidates whose research interests are similar to those listed below are also encouraged to apply.
-This year, an all-day workshop for junior psychiatric investigators will focus on these three areas:
+This program is presented by the American Psychiatric Association (APA) in conjunction with the workgroup in research training.
+The purpose of the Research Colloquium is to provide guidance, mentorship and encouragement to young investigators in the early phases of their training.
+Junior investigators will have an opportunity to obtain feedback about their past, present, and future research work from mentors who are leaders in their field in a small group setting.
+The researcher can also get guidance as well as general information about career development and grantsmanship.
+Candidates whose research interests are similar to those listed below are encouraged to apply.

 - Molecular, Translational, and Neuroscience Research